exapsy/ene/docs/DOCUMENTATION_SUMMARY.md

 The ENE CLI is now fully documented with:
 - Comprehensive user guides
 - Complete reference materials
-- Practical examples
+- Practical examples with error message demonstrations
 - Troubleshooting resources
 - Quick reference materials
+- Improved error reporting with actual vs expected values

-Users can now effectively use ENE for end-to-end testing without needing to dive into the source code.
+Users can now effectively use ENE for end-to-end testing and quickly diagnose test failures without needing to dive into the source code or inspect raw HTTP responses.